INKSTER (WWJ) -- A Metro Detroit teen is facing criminal charges after authorities say he brought a gun to school.

 He has since been charged as a juveniles with two counts: Carrying a Concealed Weapon, and Possession of a Weapon in a Weapons-Free School Zone.

-A preliminary hearing in the case was scheduled for Tuesday afternoon before Referee Leslie Graves at the Juvenile Detention Facility.
+A preliminary hearing was held Tuesday afternoon before Referee Leslie Graves at the Juvenile Detention Facility.